achtnullzwei/Doorman/docs/en/guide/firmware/homekit.md

 This page provides everything you need to set up and control your Doorman device with Apple HomeKit.

+## Limitations
+The HomeKit integration currently supports only the most essential and basic functions of your Doorman.
+Advanced settings and less commonly used features are not available through HomeKit and must still be managed via Home Assistant or the web interface.

+### Supported Entites
+- **Lock:** Entrance Doorbell
+- **Lock:** Second Entrance Doorbell
+- **Switch:** Ring To Open
+- **Switch:** Ring To Open: Entrance Door
+- **Switch:** Ring To Open: Second Entrance Door

 ## Pairing
 After flashing the firmware with HomeKit integration and connecting Doorman to your Wi-Fi network, follow the steps below to pair it with the Home app on your iPhone or iPad.